-Based in Chino, California, Wetmore Tool and Engineering is a leading manufacturer of adaptive shank drill technology, as well as fasteners, reamers and rivet shavers.
-The company specializes in cutting tools for hand-held skin drilling applications performed by several global aerospace organizations.
+Wetmore Tool and Engineering, a leading manufacturer of adaptive shank drill technology as well as fasteners, reamers and rivet shavers, is based out of Chino, California.
+The company specialises in cutting tools for hand-held skin drilling applications performed by several global aerospace organizations.

 The acquisition significantly strengthens Dormer Pramet’s position and product offer within the aerospace industry, particularly in markets such as the US, Brazil, Canada, China, France, Italy and UK.